+Concerns about global economic conditions and the volatility of oil and natural gas prices have had a significant adverse impact on the oil and gas industry.
 The Partnership is exposed to risk of financial loss from trade, joint venture and other receivables.
 The Partnership currently sells its crude oil, natural gas, and NGLs through the properties' operators under the joint venture operating agreement.
 Some of the joint venture partners that act as operators or their oil and gas purchasers may experience liquidity problems and may not be able to meet their financial obligations.
+As a result of current economic conditions and the severe decline in oil and natural gas prices, some of our customers and operating partners may experience severe financial problems that may have a significant impact on their creditworthiness.
+We cannot provide assurance that one or more of our financially distressed customers or operating partners will not default on their obligations to us or that such a default or defaults will not have a material adverse effect on our business, financial position, future results of operations, or future cash flows.
+Furthermore, the bankruptcy of one or more of our purchasers, customers or operating partners, or some other similar proceeding or liquidity constraint, might make it unlikely that we would be able to collect all or a significant portion of amounts owed by the distressed entity or entities.
 Nonperformance by a trade creditor or joint venture partner could result in significant financial losses.